tocco/tocco-docs/framework/configuration/acl.rst

 Security domains
 ----------------

-Different objects are secured with different :java:ref:`SecurityDomains<ch.tocco.nice2.security.spi.SecurityDomain>`.
+Different objects are secured with different :abbr:`SecurityDomains (ch.tocco.nice2.security.spi.SecurityDomain)`.
 A security domain defines which permissions are available and how or if conditions can be applied to a rule.

 entityManager
 ^^^^^^^^^^^^^

-The target of this domain is an :java:ref:`EntityModel<ch.tocco.nice2.persist.model.EntityModel>`.
+The target of this domain is an :abbr:`EntityModel (ch.tocco.nice2.persist.model.EntityModel)`.
 It provides the ``create`` permission, which allows creating a new instance of an entity.
 Conditions are not supported.